transposit-connectors/cal_slack_status/README.md

 # Slack Vacation Helper

-This app will change your Slack status to "On vacation" if your Google Calendar has a "vacation" event scheduled for today.
+This app will change your Slack status to "On vacation" if your Google Calendar says you are.

 To use it, go to the [hosted app](https://cal-slack-status-p7i9u.transposit.io/), sign in, and add authenticate with your Google Calendar and Slack accounts.
 That's it!
 (If you want to test that it really works, create a Calendar event with the title "Vacation" for today and refresh the hosted app page.)